purn1mak/HadoopSummitCloudbreak/README.md

 Change the `blueprint_name` line to  `"blueprint_name": "hdf-nifi-no-kerberos",`.
 This is the name of the blueprint and it must be unique from other blueprints on the system.

-In the `nifi-properties` secion we need to add a new line.
+In the `nifi-properties` section we need to add a new line.
 We are going to add `"nifi.security.user.login.identity.provider": ""`.
 Change this:

 ```
         {